 The crew we seemingly friendly and engaging, but with a full load of a 757, were extremely busy throughout the flight.

 With time slipping away, it was time to clear down and secure the plane as the pilot was expecting more bumps on the way down.
 And bumpy it was.
 A few turns and a while later, the plane was lining up for Newark International Airport

-The plane had docked in C Concourse at Newark, and connected directly into the USA without any customs formalities (those long completed in Dublin, so the arrival was treated as a domestic arrival.
+The plane had docked in C Concourse at Newark and connected directly into the USA without any customs formalities (those long completed in Dublin, so the arrival was treated as a domestic arrival.
 Or to put it bluntly – no TSA to deal with.
-Those of you who know of my “love” of the Transportation Security Administration was relived not to deal with them after a 7 hour 30 flight.
+Those of you who know of my “love” of the Transportation Security Administration were relived not to deal with them after a 7-hour 30 flight.

 Newark C Concourse